 Please refer to "The Graduate Admissions Process (p.
-23)" section for general graduate admission information and requirements.
+29)" section for general graduate admission information and requirements.

 - 1. Prior to registering for your first course: - a.
 Submit a graduate application for admission accompanied by a non-refundable \$35 application fee. - b.
-Register for MHS 7033 as the first course in the MHS program. - 2.
-Prior to completing your first course: - a.
+Register for MHS 7033 as the first course in the MHS program.

+2. Prior to completing your first course:

+a.
 Provide an official transcript from a regionally accredited college, university, or other degree-granting institution, verifying completion of a bachelor's degree.
-Send official transcript(s) directly to Wilmington University from the identified college or university. - b.
-Submit a statement of goals. - c.
-Submit a resume.
+Send official transcript(s) directly to Wilmington University from the identified college or university.